Bicycling for UD students

 - Where to get free lights and helmets

-This article covers your bicycle options, and how to secure and maintain your bike for a useful and safe experience during your UD years.
+This article covers your bicycle options as a student, and how to secure and maintain your bike for a useful and safe experience during your UD years.

 What type of bike is best?

 Bikes are generally categorized by their handlebar type as road (leaning forward), mountain/hybrid (semi-upright), and city (upright) bikes.
 All are suitable for campus commuting.
 Go with what you’re comfortable riding.
 Gears help if you’re venturing outside of central campus, but if not a single speed bike is fine.
-However, don’t bring your $1500+ mountain or road bike to campus as a commuter; it will be a target for theft, and it will not retain its value when stored in outdoor conditions.
+However, don’t bring an expensive ($1000+) bike to campus as a commuter; it will be a target for theft, and it will not retain its value when stored in outdoor conditions.

 Where should I get a bike?

 Not all bikes that look the same are created the same.
 Unfortunately, under-$250 big box store bikes are made of lower grade materials that don’t hold up as well in the elements, are less precise in their operation, are heavier, and are assembled using often inadequate fastening and lubrication steps.
-The result is that bike components stop working smoothly after just a few months in outdoor conditions.
+The result is that bike components often stop working smoothly after just a few months in outdoor conditions.
 You will see non-rideable bikes of these big box store brands abandoned around campus, which UD regularly collects and sends to the metal scrap yard.
-However, these low end bikes can be kept safe and reliable, if you have a qualified shop inspect and adjust them, and they also need more frequent maintenance.
-If you must buy a bike from a big box store, ask for one unassembled in the box, and bring it to a bike shop for proper assembly.
+However, these low end bikes can be kept safe and reliable if you have a qualified shop inspect and adjust them, and if you’re willing to perform more frequent maintenance.
+If you buy a bike from a big box store, ask for one unassembled in the box, and bring it to a full service bike shop for proper assembly.

-If you want to spend under $200 for a quality bike, a refurbished bike-shop quality bike can be purchased from the non-profit Newark Bike Project (NBP) for $100 to $200.
+If you want to spend under $250 for a quality bike, a refurbished bike-shop quality bike can be purchased from the non-profit Newark Bike Project (NBP) for $100 to $250.
+They maintain an updated online catalog of Completed Bikes, including descriptions, photos, sizes, and prices.
 By the time you graduate from UD, a quality used bike will still be worth about the same as what you paid for it!
-For one-semester students, NBP will buy back a working bike purchased from NBP within 6 months for half your purchase price.
+For one-semester students, NBP will buy back a working bike purchased from NBP within 6 months for half your original purchase price.
 NBP is open every day at Noon for bike and accessory sales and general bicycle advice.

-If NBP is sold out of your bike type/size, stop back in after a few weeks when their inventory is replenished.
-Or check out their sister non-profit shop, Urban Bike Project of Wilmington, open Saturdays 2:30-5pm, and Tuesdays and Thursdays 6:30-9pm.
+If NBP is sold out of your bike type/size, try again in a few days, as their inventory is replenished.
+Or check out their sister non-profit shop, Urban Bike Project of Wilmington.

 What else do I need?